Atsukoro1/cnvm/README.md

 ## 📝 Description

-CNVM is simple command line tool to switch and install your node versions.
-Managing multiple versions of Node.js can be annoying, everything is easier with CNVM just execute one command and everything is done!
+CNVM is the best command line tool for switching and installing node versions!
+It makes managing multiple versions of Node.js a breeze!
+Just execute one command and everything is done!

 ## ⚡️ Quick start